museum4punkt0/entermuseum4punkt0-deployment/README.md

 ## Asssorted knowledge that may prove useful at some point

+### Possible pitfalls

-- All system users share the same access token that was created by logging in with the credentials of a user on `hub.docker.com` that has the privilege to access the image repository that contains the ResearchSpace image.
+All system users share the same access token that was created by logging in with the credentials of a user on `hub.docker.com` that has the privilege to ccess the image repository that contains the ResearchSpace image.
-  - As a result any `docker login` or `docker logout` is effective for all users.
+As a result any `docker login` or `docker logout` is effective for all users.

+### Troubleshooting 101

+As there is no monitoring system to watch the state and resource usage, trouble may arise out of the blue.
+Here are some advices what to check in order to determine the source:

+Stay calm and carry on.

+Are the domain names properly resolved?
+This is best answered by asking this question from a client that cannot connect to a website from the command line with `dig <domain name>` (or `nslookup …` on Windows).
+The answer should contain the known IP addresses.

+Can I login via `ssh`?
+If not, use an RDP client to connect to the machine with the parameters that are provided in `HOSTS.md`.
+If you can't login with your account at that point, logging in with the `root` user's credentials is the last resort.

+Though one measure might still be helping when none of these access attempts are working: Login to the provider's website, navigate to the control panel and restart the host.
+If that let's you access the system again, a further inspection is necessary.
+If not, contact the support of your choice, contacting the provider might be a good idea at this point.

+Is there enough space on in the filesystems?
+`df -h` can tell us.
+If none of the values in the `Use%` is as high as 98%, there should be enough space.
+Nonetheless a value of 80% tells that the disk usage should be investigated soon and steps be taken accordingly, a value of 90% makes that an immediate matter.

+A general overview of the system's workload can be accessed with `sudo glances`.
+Press `h` to show/hide all available keyboard shortcuts.

+To check whether the network interface configuration is still valid, an `ifconfig eth0` should also show the expected IP addresses. `route` should also show that the `eth0` interface is used to connect to the default gateway.

+At this point a reboot might solve any system hickups: `sudo reboot`

+`docker ps` shows all running containers, `docker ps -a` includes those that are not running and they may point to problems.
+Containers whose `STATUS` is `Restarting` are likely to be failing continuously and must be investigated in detail.

+To get more detail, it is best to change to a service's project folder (e.g.
+`/opt/services/traefik`).
+There the state of the services can be inspected with `docker-compose ps`, the logs can be viewed in a pager with `docker-compose --no-color | less`.

+When a web application is malfunctioning it might be useful to watch all HTTP requests - best in a separate terminal window - with `sudo tail -f /var/log/traefik/access.log`.
+There can be some helpful indicators there, like properly formed paths, returned status codes and response times.
+Oh, on the other side, all major web browser have something like a "Developer Tools" window for web pages that can tell their point of view on the request- response-story in a tab often called "Network".